Rules & Standards

 | Backend | **/models/**, **/routes/**, **/api/** | API design, data models, query optimization, migrations |

 Create .claude/rules/my-rule.md in your project.
 Add paths: ["*.py"] frontmatter to activate only for specific file types.
-Run /sync to auto-discover patterns and generate project-specific rules for you.
+Run /setup-rules to auto-discover patterns and generate project-specific rules.